Tag Archive for: ESOP

 Is an ESOP Right for You and Your Construction Business?

-While an ESOP offers numerous benefits, it’s essential to assess whether this ownership transition method is a good fit for your heavy civil construction or general contracting business.
+While an ESOP offers numerous benefits, it’s essential to assess whether this ownership transition method is a good fit for your construction company.

 The following considerations are critical to keep in mind: